apapiu/apapiu.github.io/_posts/2015-01-07-risk_strategies.md

 **1. Risk is a high variance game.
 Even if you play optimally you will lose many times.**

-**2. The Atacker has a slight advantage and the advantage become bigger as the number of attacking armies increases.**
+**2. The Attacker has a slight advantage and the advantage become bigger as the number of attacking armies increases.**

-**3. You gain most by attacking armies that are slighly weaker than yours.
+**3. You gain most by attacking armies that are slightly weaker than yours.
 Never attack armies that are stronger than yours.**

-**4. Attack an a defending force of the samze size only if you have 5 or more armies to attack with.**
+**4. Attack a defending force of the same size only if you have 5 or more armies to attack with.**